 Interactive shops increase shopping districts attractiveness

-In 2020, brick-and-mortar stores will need to think even more about their relevance.
+To meet customer experience needs in 2020, brick-and-mortar stores will need to think even more about their relevance.
 The good news is that technology offers countless opportunities to give a tremendous boost to the shopping experience.
 In 2020, physical shopping will be a true experience thanks to sensors, touch screens and beacons.
 The only hurdle here is creativity.
 That is a good thing, because shopping should be sexy.

 Let’s take for example a sneaker store.
 The moment a customer passes the store, he will get a personalized deal offer on his smartphone.
 The newest addition to his favorite line of sneakers is available with 20 percent off, and in stock at this store.
 Once inside, he will explain to the digital assistant that he is looking for a sneaker suitable for a novice runner.
 Immediately, some of the shelves light up.